adrianlzt/cerebro/bbdd/postgresql/usuarios.md

 Quitar permisos a un role:
 REVOKE SELECT ON public.events FROM auditor;
+REVOKE SELECT ON ALL TABLES IN SCHEMA public FROM prueba;

 Dar permisos en una función que está en otro schema que usa determianda tabla:
 GRANT USAGE ON SCHEMA partman to zabbix_odbc;